Etobicoke North (federal electoral district): Demographics

+The population of Etobicoke North, indicated by the 2021 census, was of 116,003 people.

-According to the 2011 Census, Etobicoke North has a population of 56,625, an increase of 3.6% between 2006 and 2011.
+According to the 2011 census, Etobicoke North has a population of 56,625, an increase of 3.6% between 2006 and 2011.
 47% of families are couples with children, while 28% of families are couple without children, and 25% are Lone-parent families.
 The most common structures of occupied private dwellings are single-detached houses at 39.5%, and Apartment buildings that have 5 or more storeys at 36.1%.

 The 2011 National Household Survey addressed households, immigration/migration, ethnocultural, education, labour force, and income/shelter factors.
 In terms of immigration, 54% of Etobicoke North residents are 1st generation, 30.9% are 2nd generation, and 14.6% are third generation Canadian or over.
-There were large waves of immigration to the area between 1991 and 2011, consisting of a total of 16560 people.
-The largest number of immigrants to the area were born in India at 8.7%, followed by Italy, Jamaica, Pakistan, Philippines, Guyana, Poland, United Kingdom, Sri Lanka, and Vietnam.
+There were large waves of immigration to the area between 1991 and 2011, consisting of a total of 16,560 people.
+The largest number of immigrants to the area were born in India at 8.7%, followed by South America, Jamaica, Pakistan, Philippines, Italy, Guyana, Poland, United Kingdom, Sri Lanka, and Vietnam.
 The majority of recent immigrants residing in Etobicoke North were born in India, and 57.7% of the population are visible minorities.

-The top Mother tongue is English, followed by Italian, then Punjabi.
+The top Mother tongue is English, followed by Punjabi, then Gujarati.
 4.0% of the population has no knowledge of English or French.

 While 75% of residents of Etobicoke North have obtained a certificate, diploma, or degree, 25% of the population hold no certificate, diploma, or degree.

 The average household income in 2010 was $72,100, and the average individual income was $32,995, with an unemployment rate of 10.0%.